What is Rooted?

 Yes.
 Like any other job, you will be expected to follow job standards and behavior agreements.
 If those guidelines are broken, you can be fired.
 We will make sure that all expectations are very clear, and that we answer any questions you might have so everyone is on the same page.
-We want you to be safe, happy and healthy employees!
+We want you to be safe, happy and healthy interns!

 How can I get there?

-Our Farm is located at 28901 NE Carnation Farm Rd., in Carnation, WA.
+Our farm is located at 28901 NE Carnation Farm Rd., in Carnation, WA.
 Unfortunately, there is no direct access by Public Transit.
 Carpooling with fellow Rooted workers or sharing fares on a rideshare service are all possibilities.
 You may be dropped off at the farm by friends/family; or drive your own vehicle.

 Can I show my family and friends where I work?

 Of course!
-If you want to bring a visitor to the farm to show them all of your hard work, you can speak with your Supervisor and make a plan together to bring your visitor outside of your work hours.
+If you want to bring a visitor to the farm to show them all of your hard work, you can speak with your supervisor and make a plan together to bring your visitor outside of your work hours.
 We will also host two events during the summer for your visitors to attend: a Friends & Family Potluck, and an End-of-Summer Celebration.

 Who are our adult leaders?